 The school released a statement on the hiring, with a statement from Crean.

-“I’m excited to welcome Joe, Leah, Ben and Jack to our Georgia Basketball family and the entire UGA community,” Crean said in a statement released by the school.
+“I’m excited to welcome Joe, Leah, Ben and Jack to our Georgia Basketball family and the entire UGA community,” Crean said.
 “Joe is known nationally as someone who excels at coaching, teaching and competing.
 He has tremendous respect of his peers who have gone against him and those who have worked along side him.
 He will bring many different elements to our program, but overall and he will help our young men get better every day.”

 In addition to serving as the head coach at Air Force, Scott also has head coaching experience at Princeton and Denver.
 As an assistant Scott has worked at Monmouth, Princeton and Holy Cross, where he spent the past two seasons.
 Scott is a Princeton alum.
 As a head coach, Scott compiled a record of 235-240.

 “My family and I are extremely excited to be joining the Georgia family,” Scott said.
 “The University of Georgia is a special place.
 This is a tremendous opportunity to help Coach Crean implement his vision and make Georgia Basketball special.
 I cannot wait to get started coaching our players to develop and get better every day.”

 Scott will join assistant Chad Dollar in helping Crean.
 Dollar’s hire was announced earlier in April.
 Crean replaced Mark Fox, who had been the coach at Georgia since the 2008-09 season.